*Registration is now closed. Please bring a valid ID to register on-site.

-Michael Daniel most recently served as the U.S. Cybersecurity Coordinator on the National Security Council staff from June 2012 to January 2017.
+Michael Daniel is President of the Cyber Threat Alliance.
+Previously, he served as the U.S. Cybersecurity Coordinator on the National Security Council staff from June 2012 to January 2017.
 In this capacity, he led cybersecurity policy development for the U.S. government, both domestically and internationally.
 Prior to that role, Michael served for 17 years with the Office of Management and Budget, overseeing the resources for a wide variety of national security programs.
 Michael lives in Arlington, Virginia with his wife Karen and two sons, James and Joshua.

 Nate Fick is the CEO of Endgame, a next-generation security software company.
 He is also an Operating Partner at Bessemer Venture Partners.
 Before joining Endgame, Nate was CEO of the Center for a New American Security, a national security research organization.
 He served from 1999 to 2004 as a Marine Corps infantry and reconnaissance officer and led combat units in Afghanistan and Iraq.
 His book about that experience, One Bullet Away, was a New York Times bestseller, a Washington Post “Best Book of the Year,” and one of the Military Times’ “Best Military Books of the Decade.”